A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Insurance liability model example

-The comparison of runtime for the insurance example is very important to determine the relative strength of the methods as feasible solution in the real world.
-For the reasons described in the introduction, nested Monte Carlo is not a feasible method for this problem, and it is therefore excluded from this comparison.
+A comparison of the runtimes for the insurance example is important to determine the relative strength of the methods as feasible solution in the real world.
+Details are given in Appendix~\ref{app_runtime}.

-The full comparison is presented in Table \ref{tab:timing_comparison_var_ann}.
-Unsurprisingly, we find regress-now methods to be faster than regress-later methods.
-This might partially explain the popularity with practitioners, especially for frequent calculations that do not require high precision.
-However, for quarterly or annual calculations of regulatory solvency, it seems hard to justify the much higher error rates for the benefit of saving a few minutes of calculations.

-The slowest method is the polynomial LDR, which for the high dimensional problem can take take up to 25 minutes to find the solution and make the estimation of the out-of-sample distribution.
-This time is entirely dominated by the optimization---training---step, not the estimation---prediction---step.
-The polynomial LDR method runtime is extremely sensitive to the $p$ parameter.
-For example, for $T=40$ and sample size 1,000, it takes 33 seconds to solve with $p=5$ and 279.1 seconds to solve with $p=10$---the latter is the example shown in Table \ref{tab:timing_comparison_var_ann}.

-The neural network model can be solved relatively fast, taking 2 minutes in the largest problem.